Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Conclusions and Discussion

 \subsection{Future work}

-As we just discussed, we made several topological approximations of the object of {true} interest, which is the nested set $\{\bigcup B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}$ of spaces.
+As we discussed in \cref{sec:limitations}, we made several topological approximations of our mathematical object of interest, which is the nested set $\{\bigcup B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}$ of spaces.
 Instead of using a weighted VR filtration, one can construct a more direct approximation of $\{\bigcup B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}$.
-One can do this as follows.
-One can first discretize a city by imposing a grid onto it, and one can then construct the filtered cubical complex that is induced by the distance to the nearest polling site.
-However, this is much more computationally intensive than our approach in the present paper, and it would also entail many more {travel-time queries (which cost money)} than in the present paper.
+One can first discretize a city by imposing a grid onto it.
+For each point on such a grid, one can then construct the filtered cubical complex that is induced by the distance to the nearest polling site.
+However, this is much more computationally expensive than our approach, and it would also entail many more travel-time queries (which cost money) than in the present paper.\footnote{Our distance function \cref{eq:distance} is symmetric, but recall that it is not a metric because it does not satisfy the triangle inequality.
+Therefore, we cannot use techniques such as distance transforms and level-set propagation to reduce the computational complexity of calculating the filtration $\{\bigcup_i B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}\}$.}

 It is also important to incorporate city boundaries into the construction of filtrations.
 One way to do this is as follows.
 Let $x_1,\ldots, x_n$ denote the resource sites, and let $y_1,\ldots, y_m$ denote the points that one obtains by discretizing a city boundary.
-One can extend our distance function \cref{eq:distance} {by defining}\footnote{The factor of $2$ comes from the fact that $x_i$ is a resource site but $y_j$ is not.}
+One can extend our distance function \cref{eq:distance} by defining\footnote{The factor of $2$ comes from the fact that $x_i$ is a resource site but $y_j$ is not a resource site.}